Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-4/ch2-voice-to-action-whisper.md

 # Chapter 2: Voice-to-Action with OpenAI Whisper

-## Summary
-This chapter covers implementing voice-to-action systems using OpenAI Whisper for speech recognition and converting voice commands to ROS 2 actions for humanoid robots.

 ## Learning Objectives
 By the end of this chapter, you will be able to: